pradhyumna186/pradhyumna186/README.md

 </p>
 <br>

 I'm a 3rd year undergraduate student in Computer Science with an interest in App Development and Problem Solving.
 Currently, I am working on Frontend Web Development, soaking up as much knowledge and practice as I can in an attempt to perfect my craft, along with sharpening my Problem Solving Skills.
-I have experience in HTML, CSS, JavaScript, ReactJS, Redux, TailwindCSS, Bootstrap etc. and currently I am exploring Backend using NodeJS.
+I have experience in HTML, CSS, JavaScript, ReactJS, Bootstrap etc. and currently I am exploring Backend using NodeJS.
 <br>
 <br>
 <img align="right" src="https://cdn.dribbble.com/users/2646423/screenshots/5507196/computer.gif" height="200px" width="350px">